 TOURNAMENTS (rules & procedures) Do not register for a tournament without the approval of the coach as well as the level of competition.
 Coaches are compensated (U8-U12) $15 per day (3rd day is only for the finals).
 U13-U17 $13 per day.
 Hotel or flights are covered by parents.
 Some tournament require refs to be paid in cash, also covered by the parents.
 Many tournaments require that you use the hotel agency for booking rooms.
 You must comply or be subject to disqualification.

-Tournaments also include State Cup, Regions Cup and Commissioners Cup.
+Tournaments also include State Cup (div 1), Regions Cup (div 2) and Commissioners Cup (div 2/3).

 Tournaments can be researched here: https://home.gotsoccer.com/events.aspx

 EXTRA TRAINING, There is no extra training permitted starting this year.
-The registration fees cover 3 days a week of training for Elite, Premier (Select only U13 &U14) or 2 days a week for Select and United (U9-U12).
+The registration fees cover 3 days a week of training for all Boys teams.
+Girls 2x a week, extra practices possible.
 Report if a coach asks to be paid for extra training.

 PLAYER MOVEMENTS: Determined by Coach & DOC